5/13/2025

 Mike Grondahl

-Yes, that's correct.
-That's correct.
-Yes.
-And then how do you how should we think about, you know, you have 955 subscribers, 12,000 customers, if I read it right.
+That's correct, yes.
+And then how should we think about, you know, you have 955 subscribers, 12,000 customers, if I read it right.
 How are you targeting those 11,000 that aren't on a subscription?

 speaker

-There is targeted messaging that goes to those that group.
-And so we examine the group kind of the cohort of what what do they offer in the opportunity for us to convert them?
-What do they have as a as a package price today?
+There is targeted messaging that goes to that group.
+And so we examine the group, kind of the cohort of what do they offer in the opportunity for us to convert them?
+What do they have as a package price today?
 So here's an example.
 We have hundreds and hundreds of customers, likely thousands that are buying what we have called in the past a value pack or a bundle of press releases.
-This is the good and the bad about the press release industry in that you can get a lot of companies to purchase at a discount a committed number of press releases and you take the money up front or if you get to recognize the revenue as they use the press releases, which then causes it to be a little seasonal and lumpy and not consistent like an ARR product.
-We're focused in on those customers spending kind of three to six thousand dollars and moving them to a subscription product.
-We talked about this a couple of quarters ago.
-That was where our initial access PR, what we call media suite at the beginning, excuse me, was really found kind of success.
-70% of the subscriptions we sold in Q3 last year came from existing customers and we used a kind of a five to nine thousand rate dollar value to convert those customers.
+This is the good and the bad about the press release industry in that you can get a lot of companies to purchase At a discount, a committed number of press releases, and you take the money up front or over.
+But you get to recognize the revenue as they use the press releases, which then causes it to be a little seasonal and lumpy and not consistent like in our product.
+We're focused in on those customers spending kind of $3,000 to $6,000 and moving them to a subscription product.
+We talked about this a couple quarters ago.
+That was where our initial access PR, what we call media suite at the beginning, excuse me, was really found, you know, kind of success.
+70% of the subscriptions we sold in Q3 last year came from existing customers.
+And we used a kind of a five to $9,000 value to convert those customers.
 And so now we're going to come down market a little bit and saturate those customers.
-And so we believe that there's another kind of 600 plus potential customers that we can get to convert based on their current spend and based on the add-ons they'll get to drive to a 1500 number and beyond.
+And so we believe that there's another kind of 600 plus potential customers that we can get to convert. based on their current spend and based on the add-ons they'll get to drive to our 1500 number and beyond.
 And that, you know, that I think answers your question, ties into your prior question is how do we drive volume?
-And so we think about a lower end subscription because there are thousands of customers that come in and buy a press release.
-Right.
-And so they may spend five or six hundred dollars once and they have nothing else to talk about.
-And so we want to figure out how ways to drive those customers because that is going to be the key here next year as we can continue to brand and market.
-We get five to ten of these folks every single day coming in and buying press release.
+So we think about a lower end subscription because there are thousands of customers that come in and buy a press release, right?
+And so they may spend five or $600 once and they have nothing else to talk about.
+And so we want to figure out how ways to drive those customers, because that is going to be the key here next year, as we can continue to brand and market, we get five to 10 of these folks every single day coming in and buying press release.
 What can we do to convert them into something that's more of a recurring model?

 speaker